Live Music In Missoula, Montana

 The Wilma, a renovated historic theater, is known for having one of the best sound systems in the Northwest.
 Local indie artists enjoy more intimate settings, such as the ZACC Showroom, The Top Hat and Longstaff House.
 Big-name bands play for arena-sized crowds at the Washington-Grizzly Stadium and the Adams Center.
 Festivals throughout the summer, like the River City Roots Festival, bring in bands to perform on downtown stages.

 Two outdoor amphitheaters combine some of Missoula’s favorite things: the outdoors, live music and local beer.
-The Big Sky Brewing Company Amphitheater features a world-class stage set against Montana’s big sky, and the KettleHouse Amphitheater is situated on the banks of the Blackfoot River.
+The Backyard at Big Sky Brewing Company features a world-class stage set against Montana’s big sky, and the KettleHouse Amphitheater is situated on the banks of the Blackfoot River.
 There’s no better place to jam out than outside on a Montana summer evening.
 If you’re looking for a venue that’s a little more Missoula, Free Cycles shows feature local talent in a unique indoor-outdoor setting.